| 2 - Marble Creek Campground to bridge near Skagit |

 |

-There are no Maps available for this run.
+There are no forum threads pinned to this run.

 |

-Other IssuesAs of July &'08 the Monster is clear of wood.
-Always scout as this can change overnight.
-Also scout SWB and Bridge Wreck by taking the trail down from the lookout creek bridge.
+Scout SWB and Bridge Wreck by taking the trail down from the lookout creek bridge.
 Use the parking for the lookout mtn trailheand and find the trail near the bridge.
-Watch out for bears and you will lose the trail as you near and hear the river.
-Scout the bottom of SWB and all of Bridge Wreck.
-Don&'t try to come back up on the downstream side of Lookout creek or you will regret it!
+Be sure to to return to the road on the upstream side of Lookout creek or you will regret it!

 Fun FactsBoaters once found a dead bear at the base of the waterfall coming into the river on the left below Monster.
 It had fallen to its death.
 This is one of the hardest Cat Boated rivers in the nation. |